West Coast Walk

 Rate & dates

-The rate for the Standard option is R7 375 per person for two people sharing.
-For a group of 4, with 2 people per room, the rate is R 5 530.
+The 2019 rate for the Standard 4 day option is R7 375 per person for two people sharing.
+For a group of 4, with 2 people per room, the 2019 rate is R 5 530.
 It will be 4 star standard.
 Superior accommodation is also available.
 The rate is available on request.
-During low season (May-July) the holiday may be available at a reduced rate.
 A minimum of 2 people per group.
 The above rates apply for groups of two or four people.
 Costs for single accommodation or an extra night or more than four people per group, available on request.

 Included3 nights accommodation in selected guesthouses, including breakfastHotel to hotel luggage transfer along the trailDetailed Route directionsInformation about the areaTransfers to and from the trail where necessary